Kate Middleton’s dresses: 11 brands the Princess of Wales wears that deliver on style and elegance

 Reasons to buy

-As well as championing a sustainable approach to fashion via recycling her wardrobe, the Duchess supports lots of ethical and sustainable clothing brands, including Beulah London.
-The British-based brand, founded in 2009, offers employment to vulnerable women and promotes sustainable artisan handicrafts.
+As well as championing a sustainable approach to fashion via recycling her wardrobe, the Princess supports lots of ethical and sustainable clothing brands, including Beulah London.
+The British-based brand, founded in 2009, offers employment to vulnerable women, and promotes sustainable artisan handicrafts.

 What to buy from Beulah…

-When the Duchess of Cambridge has worn Beulah…
+When the Princess of Wales has worn Beulah…

-In true Kate style, she then confirmed her love for the dress in September 2020 when she re-wore it on a day of royal duties including a visit to the London Bridge Job Centre and the Beigel Bake Brick Lane Bakery with Prince William.
+Kate often wears Beulah London during official royal duties.
+She first wore the raspberry-red Calla Rose floral silk dress with contrasting white collar (image to the left) during the Mental Health Minute television broadcast.
+And in true Kate style, she then confirmed her love for the dress in September 2020, when she re-wore it on a day of royal duties including a visit to the London Bridge Job Centre and the Beigel Bake Brick Lane Bakery with Prince William.

-More recently she wore the blush pink Ahana dress to the men’s singles final at Wimbledon in July 2021.
+More recently she wore the brand's blush pink Ahana dress to the Men’s Singles final at Wimbledon in July 2021.